kbuffington/foo_musicbrainz/README.md

      supported.

 0.3.5
-CHG: Default to https
+CHG: Default to https.
 CHG: Display a more helpful message when errors occur.

 0.3.4
-FIX: Restore support for Windows XP
+FIX: Restore support for Windows XP.

 0.3.3
-NEW: Add support for setting a custom server in the Preferences
+NEW: Add support for setting a custom server in the Preferences.

 0.3.2
 CHG: foobar2000 v1.3 is the new minimum requirement.
 CHG: Update repository with all pre-requisites meaning it should compile
      as-is with latest versions of foobar2000 SDK and Visual Studio.
-CHG: Dialog tweaks
+CHG: Dialog tweaks.

 0.3.1
-Last release by original developer
+Last release by original developer.
 ```